Mr. Alexandre Camara

-Can you recommend to our readers which shipowners can be considered to have the most experience in traffic to/from Guinea?
+Can you explain to our readers which shipowners you’d consider to have the most experience in traffic to/from Guinea?

 We can recommend the following three companies:

-Can Guinea be used as a transshipment point for cargo destined for Mali?
+Can Guinea be used as a transhipment point for cargo destined for Mali?
 How are relations between Guinea and its neighbouring countries?

 The rate reproaches or weaknesses listed about the currently improving Conakry is abnormally low, at just thirty five percent.